cloro

 How to choose: a working decision tree

-- Need parsed JSON for Google Search + AI Overview + ChatGPT + Perplexity + Gemini through one API? cloro’s SERP API — purpose-built for the cross-surface AI search era.
+• Parsed JSON for Google Search + AI Overview + ChatGPT + Perplexity + Gemini through one API? cloro’s SERP API.

-- Want the lowest base SERP rate and can absorb a horizontal-platform integration?
+• Lowest base SERP rate, and can absorb a horizontal platform?
 DataForSEO.

-- Scraping millions of pages per day or need pre-packaged datasets?
+• Millions of pages per day or pre-packaged datasets?
 Bright Data or Oxylabs.

-- Need bulk Google Maps and Business Profile data at the lowest per-record cost?
+• Bulk Google Maps and Business Profile at the lowest per-record cost?
 Outscraper.

-- Need a long-tail Google vertical (Shopping, Trends, Scholar, Lens) the SERP APIs don’t cover natively?
+• A long-tail vertical (Shopping, Trends, Scholar, Lens)?
 Apify’s actor marketplace.

-- Scraping a mix of Google SERPs and destination pages with tough anti-bot protection?
+• A mix of SERPs and destination pages behind tough anti-bot?
 ZenRows.

-- Solo developer on the lowest possible budget who still wants AIO support?
+• Solo developer on the lowest budget who still wants AIO?
 ScrapingDog.

-The realistic production setup for most teams is two tools: a Tier 1 SERP API for core search intelligence, plus one Tier 3 specialist for the vertical that matters most to your business.
-Trying to consolidate to a single tool typically means accepting weaker coverage on one of your priority surfaces.
+For most teams the realistic setup is two tools: a Tier 1 SERP API for core search plus one Tier 3 specialist for the vertical that matters most.
+Consolidating to a single tool usually means accepting weaker coverage on a priority surface.

-If you want to see what parsed Google SERP responses look like for your specific keyword set, start with cloro — 500 free credits is enough to baseline your top 100 priority queries across organic results, AI Overview, People Also Ask, and related searches.
-The free credits also work against ChatGPT Search, Perplexity, Gemini, AI Mode, and Copilot from the same API key, so you can map your visibility across the full post-AIO SERP landscape in one evaluation pass.
+If you want to see parsed Google SERP responses for your own keyword set, start with cloro — 500 free credits baseline your top 100 priority queries across organic results, AI Overview, People Also Ask, and related searches.
+The same credits work against ChatGPT Search, Perplexity, Gemini, AI Mode, and Copilot from one key, so you can map visibility across the full post-AIO SERP in one pass.
+That combination is why we rate cloro the best Google scraper for AI-era search intelligence.

-For the focused cost breakdown across SERP APIs specifically, see our cheapest SERP API 2026 comparison.
+For the focused cost breakdown across SERP APIs, see our cheapest SERP API 2026 comparison.
 For the multi-engine roundup, see Best SERP APIs in 2026.

 Frequently asked questions